 Kidney stones

-A kidney stone is a small clump of minerals that becomes trapped in the kidney.
+A kidney stone is a small clump of minerals trapped in the kidney.
 As it passes through the kidneys and the urinary tract, it causes waves of loin pain radiating to the groin.
-Sometimes, bleeding in the urine and increased frequency of micturition can occur.
+Sometimes, bleeding in the urine and an increased frequency of micturition can occur.

 Hip stress fracture